-Few phenomena are as perplexing to the uninitiated as the commercial juggernaut that is the Olsen twins, and their first major feature foray doesn’t help decipher it.
-Loud and annoying, pic seems destined to connect with part of its teen/young girl audience.
-Only the Olsens brand prevents "New York Minute” from disappearing about that fast.
+Few entertainment phenomena are as perplexing to the uninitiated as the commercial juggernaut that is the Olsen twins, and their first major feature foray certainly doesn’t help decipher it.
+Yes, the girls are getting older — their fast-approaching 18th birthday is cause for celebration in darker quadrants of the Internet — but after a string of direct-to-video excursions, this latest film remains an off-putting assault of too-screwball comedy with glints of pathos.
+Loud and annoying, pic seems destined to connect with part of its teen/young girl audience in theaters but primarily in ancillary life, with only the Olsens brand preventing “New York Minute” from disappearing about that fast.

 A lot of veteran comedy actors with “Saturday Night Live” or “SCTV” credentials lend their names to this nonsense, but don’t be fooled, they’re simply pocketing checks.
 The most aggravating part involves Andy Richter as a white guy adopted by Asians who affects a bad Fu Manchu accent, which would be more offensive if it weren’t so amateurish.
 To paraphrase another memorable sidekick: Help, Conan, help!

 The plot, such as it is, involves a mismatched set of twins with a dead mom and absentee dad (radio host Dr. Drew Pinsky, who one would think could at least offer teen-sex advice).
 Buttoned-up and conservative Jane (Ashley) has a big speech to deliver in New York, hoping to land a scholarship abroad at Oxford, while slacker Roxy (Mary-Kate) simply wants to cut class — again — and attend a concert.